 In 1979, Mr. Aston formed his own commercial real estate brokerage company, Daniel W. Aston, Inc. The firm grew rapidly to a staff of over 20 persons.
 Between 1979 and 1986, the firm had annual sales between $50-$150 million.
 In 1982, The Whitmore Company was established as a holding company for the brokerage company and a newly formed apartment management division to better ensure clients and investors the opportunity to deal with a full service real estate company.

 In 2003, Mr. Aston joined Roseland Property Company as the partner for the Mid-Atlantic region.
-Roseland Property Company (www.roselandproperty.com) is a large urban housing and mixed-use developer with offices in New York, Boston, and Hampton Roads.
-The firm has annual construction starts in excess of $1 billion.
-The flagship development of Roseland is Port Imperial, one of the largest mixed-use developments in the nation having two and one-half miles of Hudson River frontage facing New York City.
+Roseland Property Company was a large urban housing and mixed-use developer with offices in New York, Boston, and Hampton Roads.
+Roseland today is known as Roseland Residential Trust.
+The firm had annual construction starts in excess of $1 billion.
+The flagship development of Roseland was Port Imperial, one of the largest mixed-use developments in the nation having two and one-half miles of Hudson River frontage facing New York City.
 Roseland opened an office in Portsmouth, Virginia in 2003 to begin development on several large scale urban developments in Hampton Roads.
 The developments range from urban housing to urban mixed-use.
 Roseland Property Company has announced over $400 million in development in Hampton Roads’ market since the fall of 2003.

 At the end of 2011, Mr. Aston decided to leave his long standing position with Roseland Property Company so that he could pursue more local development opportunities.
 Subsequently, The Whitmore Company was reactivated to serve as the development entity.
 The goal is to continue to build urban styled developments throughout Virginia.